hazzaaclark/hazzaaclark/README.md

 # 🏆 Achievements:

-• Part of the Formula One Silverstone Team as an Engineer (2023 - Present)
+• Part of the Formula One Silverstone Team as an Engineer (2023)

 • Game Design Course Representative @ Newcastle & Stafford College Groups (2020 - 2022)